-- One is conventionally painted black and is a long thin cylinder that contains oxygen-filled in at a high pressure of 125-140 kg/ sq.cm.
+- One is conventionally painted black and could be a long thin cylinder that contains oxygen-filled in at a air mass of 125-140 kg/ sq.cm.

 - The other cylinder which is painted maroon and is shorter but of slightly larger diameter contains acetylene gas dissolved in acetone at a pressure of 16-21 kg/ sq.cm.

-- Both these cylinders are fitted with valves which are normally kept in a closed position.
+- Both these cylinders are fitted with valves which are normally kept in an exceedingly closed position.

 - To draw gas from the cylinder, each cylinder is fitted with a pressure regulator with two gauges.

-- The function of the pressure regulator is to reduce the pressure of the gas before delivering it.
+- The function of the pressure regulator is to cut back the pressure of the gas before delivering it.